Easy to follow guide for mixing and using Bondo All Purpose Putty to fix damaged wood furniture or mistakes on woodworking projects.

 Well, I really messed up my latest woodworking project.
 But, I wasn’t worried, at all.
 I have used Bondo All Purpose Putty to patch a few furniture makeover projects.

 And, I have a tutorial all about how to repair wood rot or dry rot with Bondo on exterior wood, like our shutters.

-Here’s how to fix damaged wood furniture or woodworking projects with Bondo All Purpose Putty.
+Today, I’m going to show you how to fix damaged wood furniture or woodworking projects with Bondo putty.

 Bondo doesn’t stain like wood.
 But, really, neither does most wood fillers.
 So, if you are hoping to stain furniture after patching, a less opaque gel stain might be the best option for hiding a patch while still having a stained finish.

 This means your patch will be more durable than wood filler.
 In fact, I was able to use a router on the big patch in this project that same day.

 Don’t forget to follow me on Instagram for DIY project sneak peeks and quick how-to videos.
 Now, let’s get to that guide for how to fix damaged wood furniture or woodworking projects.